 top of page

-The exhibition provided a space to display postcards printed in the early twentieth century by the pioneering photographers Ghosal Brothers, and the European Christian missionaries which were printed during the late nineteenth century and early twentieth century.
+The postcards that were displayed during the event had been printed during the late nineteenth century and early twentieth century.
 The collection of postcards carry narratives and stories of a time and a place that we wish to understand more deeply.
-The spectrum ranges from postcards printed in Europe by Christian missionaries to raise revenue for the ministry that they had established in the Khasi and Jaintia Hills, to the ones printed by the famous Ghosal Brothers and other photographers from Shillong.
-The postcards mostly depict landscapes of the Khasi and Jaiñtia Hills, the establishments of the British in Shillong, and encapsulate the customs, annals, and surprisingly unique practices of the Khasis and Jaiñtias in the twentieth century, all of which contribute considerably to the study of the history of the Khasi, Garo and Jaintia Hills and its people.
+These postcards were printed in Europe by Christian missionaries to raise revenue for the ministry that they had established in the Khasi and Jaintia Hills.
+Some of these were also printed by the famous Ghosal Brothers and other photographers from Shillong.
+The postcards mostly depict landscapes of the Khasi and Jaiñtia Hills, the establishments of the British in Shillong and encapsulate the customs, annals and unique practices of the Khasis and Jaiñtias in the twentieth century, all of which contribute considerably to the study of the history of the Khasi, Garo and Jaintia Hills and its people.
 One postcard shows a Khasi man carrying another on a sling over his shoulders, as if embodying the concept of a modern day taxi.
 Another one shows the presence of unique vault-like structures erected in erstwhile Iewduh, which do not exist any longer.
 One of the most striking among the postcards is the one which depicts the stark beauty of the Wah Umkhrah (Umkhrah River) in the early twentieth century, which when juxtaposed with its appearance today, is heartbreaking.
+Another shows the view from the place where the Courtyard Shillong stands today.

 bottom of page